milestorm/ControlPanelLite/lib/ToneSfx/README.md

 ---

+#### Trill
+Plays two sounds in sequence for a time.
+If delay is fast, it sounds like trill

+__`I:minFrequency,maxFrequency,minDuration,maxDuration,effectDuration`__
+* firstFreq: first frequency to play
+* secondFreq: second frequency to play
+* toneDuration: duration one played tone
+* effectDuration: duration of whole trill sound

+__Example__
+`I:440,880,5,1000` - trills A4 and A5 notes in 5 ms intervals for 1000 ms

+---

 ### Constants
 `tones.h` includes a list of available constants for notes and their frequencies in Hz.
 For example, `NOTE_A4`.